 - Clinical Pastoral Therapist (as defined under TCA Title 63, Ch.
 22, Part 2)

 - Psychological Examiner (as defined under TCA 63-11-202)

 - Any other instructor approved for the judicial district

 How may I obtain a copy of a Birth Certificate?

 You may download an Application for Certified Copy of Certificate of Birth.

 How do I obtain a certified copy of my marriage license?

 If you obtained your marriage license in Davidson County within the past ten years, your records are located in our office.
-Mail a written request including the bride’s full maiden name, the groom’s name, the date of the marriage, and $5.00 for each copy requested.
+Mail a written request including both applicants full names, the date of the marriage, and $5.00 for each copy requested.
+To request online click here.
 Please make your check payable to the Davidson County Clerk’s Office.
 Mail your request to the Davidson County Clerk’s Office, Attention Marriage Department, P.O.
 Box 196333, Nashville, TN 37219-6333.
 Requests are processed and returned the same day they are received.
 Download a form to request a copy of your marriage certificate.